MScholtes/WebServer/https.md

 ```

 ## Step 7: Remove certificate
-The following command removes the certificate (the command assumes that the used certificate is still in the variable $CERTIFICATE).
+The following command removes the certificate (the command assumes that the used certificate is still in the variable $CERTIFICATE, otherwise determine the thumbprint).

 ```powershell
 # remove certificate